 Pastoral Care is integral within any Catholic School.
-Padua College is no different and works purposefully to ensure students’ rights and responsibilities; tough love and a holistic educational context for all students is a part of each student’s daily reality.
+Padua College is no different and works purposefully to ensure students’ rights and responsibilities; and a holistic educational context for all students is a part of each student’s daily reality.
 In working across our campuses it is important for Pastoral Care to meet the needs of our students at differing ends of the teenage spectrum.
 Regardless of age, students require appropriate boundaries linking to College expectations and students’ rights and responsibilities.

 Padua College offers a strong Pastoral Care program across Years 7-12 in an environment where young men and women are encouraged to journey in growth together through a wide range of school-based and extra-curricular activities.
 Students are encouraged to pursue numerous leadership opportunities offered such as Student Leadership; Liturgy Teams, Cross-Age Tutoring; Community Service and Justice Action Groups.

 Pastoral Care involves the staff as much as it does the students.
 Students, staff and parents’ needs are initially supported by a group of 20 dedicated House Co-ordinators who are ably led by the Pastoral Care Co-ordinator at each campus.
 The Campus House Co-ordinator Team endeavours to focus their Homeroom Teachers on the House Patrons charism so that social justice is at the forefront of thinking and by doing so a sense of service to others is fostered.
 The walk and talk of pastoral care is as important (if not moreso) than all that goes with it.